Anatolian high school: History

+21st century

 The current LGS system differs from earlier models in that it is not compulsory for all students.
-Admission to Anatolian High Schools now occurs through two pathways: students may either be placed at their nearest school based on residential address or apply to selective institutions using their LGS scores.
+Admission to Anatolian high schools now occurs through two pathways: students may either be placed at their nearest school based on residential address or apply to selective institutions using their LGS scores.

-The number of Anatolian High Schools grew substantially in the early 2000's, reaching approximately 500 schools in 2003, 1,700 in 2011, and 3,074 in 2017.
+The number of Anatolian high schools grew substantially in the early 2000s, reaching approximately 500 schools in 2003, 1,700 in 2011, and 3,074 in 2017.
 However, under the revised placement system introduced in 2018, only 222 of these schools require an entrance examination for admission.

 At present, all core subjects, including mathematics, physics, chemistry, and history, are taught in Turkish, with the exception of primary and secondary foreign language courses.
-Galatasaray High School, Kabataş Boys' High School, and Istanbul High School are among the Anatolian High Schools that continue to offer a preparatory year focused on intensive foreign language instruction.
+Galatasaray High School, Kabataş Boys' High School, and Istanbul High School are among the Anatolian high schools that continue to offer a preparatory year focused on intensive foreign language instruction.